 - Continuation: The customer likes the experience, and decides to do it again sometime.

 The reality of a customer buying cycle is that a customer can only be at one point on the cycle at a time.
 Accepting this fact is a basic realization of non-converting customers.
 Why didn’t they convert?
 Because they were in the conception, comparison, or consideration phase, that’s why.

 That’s not bad.
 It just is.

-Understanding the buy cycle is a key lesson, because you realize that the “lost” conversion may not be a lost conversion at all.
-It’s a future conversion from a customer who was in the conception phase of the buy cycle.
+Understanding the buying cycle is a key lesson because you realize that the “lost” conversion may not be a lost conversion at all.
+It’s a future conversion from a customer who was in the conception phase of the buying cycle.